Aug 09 2018Add to Favorites

 3. The rise and rise of the “Insta-vidual” & Millennials; What does this mean for wealth and real estate investment??

-Sitting in an investment meeting in late 2014 with an unlisted Australian Real Estate Investment manager, who we had just invested in and was set to list on the ASX, the Chairman of the company coined the term to refer to one of our MP Funds Management investors; “Insta- vidual”.
+Sitting in an investment meeting in late 2014 with an unlisted Australian Real Estate Investment manager, who we had just invested in and was set to list on the ASX, the CEO of the company at the time, coined the term to refer to one of our MP Funds Management investors; “Insta- vidual”.
 His meaning was that one individual investor had institutional gravitas and institutional investment horse-power.

 This particular investor is one of our larger long-term MP Funds Management investors, a Baby Boomer and self-made, he made his vast wealth in logistics and would be a stand out in terms of personal net wealth of over $500m.